-Generally speaking, most individuals building websites use servers with limited bandwidth or servers located overseas.
-Consequently, they encounter the issue of slow image loading when the website contains many images.
+Generally, most individuals building websites use servers with limited bandwidth or overseas servers, which can lead to slow image loading when there are many images on the website.

-Image compression is a relatively common method to solve slow website image loading, and it is fairly simple to get started with.
+Image compression is a common method to solve slow website image loading, and it is relatively easy to implement.

-There are two methods for image compression: One method is to manually compress it yourself, such as using local image compression software or online image compression services.
-For local image compression, you can try XnConvert software, which Naiba previously wrote about
+There are two methods for image compression: One method is manual compression, for example, using local image compression software or online image compression services.
+For local image compression, you can try the software XnConvert.
+Previously, Naiba wrote

-How to Batch Process Images on Mac: Resize, Add Watermarks, Rotate, which introduced this XnConvert software.
-Of course, XnConvert's professional capability is not image compression; although it can batch compress images, the effect may not be the best.
+Method for Batch Processing Images on Mac: Resizing, Adding Watermarks, Rotating, which introduced this XnConvert software.
+Of course, XnConvert's professional capability is not specifically image compression.
+Although it can batch compress images, the results might not be the best.

-NaibabijiThe images on the website are basically processed and uploaded through online image compression services.
-Naiba often uses the services of the following two websites.
+NaibabijiThe images on the website are basically processed through online image compression services before uploading.
+Naiba frequently uses the services of the following two websites.

 https://tinypng.com/ 和

-https://compressor.io/compress Another method is to use plugins for automatic compressionThere are many image compression plugins on the WordPress platform, but almost all have limits on free compression quantities, such as EWWW Image Optimizer and ShortPixel Image Optimizer.
-Naiba also used plugin compression for a while in the past.
-It's convenient, but not suitable for large numbers of images due to free quotas.
-Also, if using a domestic server, it's uncertain if every plugin will work, as some plugins rely on web-based compression processing, which may not be accessible smoothly from within China.
+https://compressor.io/compress Another method is to use a plugin for automatic compressionThere are many image compression plugins on the WordPress platform, but almost all have limits on free compression, such as EWWW Image Optimizer and ShortPixel Image Optimizer.
+Naiba also used plugin compression for a while in the past—it's convenient, but not suitable for a large number of images due to free quotas.
+Moreover, if you are using a domestic server, it's uncertain whether every plugin will work, because some plugins rely on web-based compression processing, which may not be accessible smoothly from within China.

-Naiba has written articles introducing Image CDN before.
+Naiba has previously written articles introducing image CDN.

-Although the two methods mentioned above can have some effect on reducing website image slowdown, neither is as effective as this method: not using images at all, publishing pure text articles.
-That's right, simply don't insert images.
+Although the two methods mentioned above can have some effect on speeding up website images, neither is as effective as this method: not using images at all, just plain text articles.
+That's right—don't insert images.
 Without images, you don't have to worry about slow image loading.
-Of course, articles without images can negatively impact the user experience.
-But if your blog is just a place for your own notes and you don't care about traffic or user experience, then skip the images.
+Of course, articles without images may affect user experience, but if your blog is just a place for personal notes and you don't care about traffic or user experience, then skip the images.
 Naiba's website was like that for a period in the past.

 Summary

-Alright, the three methods above are solutions for dealing with slow website image loading.
-The third method is half-joking.
-Normally, if you know how to set up a CDN, then get one.
+Alright, the above three methods are solutions to address slow website image loading.
+The third method is half-joking; normally, if you know how to set up a CDN, then get one.
 If you have too many images, consider a paid CDN.
-If you don't have many images, it's recommended to manually compress them.
-If traffic increases, upgrade your server bandwidth or use a CDN to accelerate images.
-Both can solve the problem of slow website image loading.
-If you want to use image hosting, it's advisable to keep a local backup of the image files to avoid data loss if the free image hosting service becomes unavailable.
+If you don't have many images, it's recommended to manually compress them yourself.
+If traffic increases, upgrade your server bandwidth or use a CDN to accelerate images—both can solve the problem of slow website image loading.
+If you want to use image hosting, it's advisable to keep a local backup of the image files to avoid data loss if the free image hosting becomes unavailable.

 Comments are closed